Infineon/arduino-devops/docs/scripts/arduino-ci.rst

 core-install
 ------------

-In case of Arduino libraries, before being able to compile the matrix, you will need to have the package cores of each of the matrix boards installed.
+To compile the matrix for Arduino libraries, you must first install the package cores for each board in the matrix.

 The following command will take care of the installation of all the required package cores: